Faculty of Information & Communication Technology

 S.No.
 Course Code Course Title Prerequisite Credit Hours

-2 SE-231 Software Design & Architecture Software Requirement Engineering 2-1
+2 SE-231 Software Design & Architecture Software Engineering Fundamentals 2-1

 Fifth Semester